Whale watching in Cape Town: All you need to know!

 Of the whale species seen in the waters around the Cape, southern right whales are the most common.
 However, you might also get a chance to see humpback whales and Bryde’s whales.

-Humpback whales: Humpback whales, with their obvious humps, knobbly heads, and long pectoral fins, can also be seen in Cape waters during their migration from the polar regions to Mozambique and Madagascar where they breed and give birth.
+Humpback whales, with their obvious humps, knobbly heads, and long pectoral fins, can also be seen in Cape waters during their migration from the polar regions to Mozambique and Madagascar where they breed and give birth.
 You are most likely to catch a glimpse of them between May and November.
-A friendly species, humpback whales can sometimes be seen interacting with southern right whales and bottlenose dolphins.
+They’re also a friendly species, and can sometimes be seen interacting with southern right whales and bottlenose dolphins.

-Bryde’s whales: Although they are the only species of whale that is present in South African waters all year round, Bryde’s whales can be tricky to spot because they tend to dive for long periods of time before resurfacing only briefly.
-Named after a Norwegian consul who helped set up the first whaling station in Durban, these whales haven’t received much attention from scientists… mostly because they are difficult to find!
+Although they are the only species of whale that is present in South African waters all year round, Bryde’s whales can be tricky to spot because they tend to dive for long periods of time before resurfacing only briefly.
 You are most likely to spot these shy whales between the West Coast and Port Elizabeth.
 Look out for a large, sleek, dark grey body with white on the underside, and three ridges near the blowhole.

 Best places to watch the whales

-False Bay: If you don’t feel like travelling far, there are a few great whale-watching spots near the city of Cape Town.
+False Bay is the best place close to town for whale watching.
 Opt for the higher vantage points along the False Bay coastline such as Cape Point, Boyes Drive between St James and Kalk Bay, and Clarence Drive between Gordon’s Bay and Rooi Els.
 During the whale-watching season, you might even be lucky enough to spot them close up if you take the train trip from Muizenberg to Simon’s Town.

-Hermanus: Rated as one of the top 12 whale-watching locations in the world by the World Wildlife Fund, Hermanus offers some fine land-based viewing opportunities because the whales often come within metres of the shoreline.
+Hermanus is rated as one of the top 12 whale-watching locations in the world by the World Wildlife Fund.
+It offers some fine land-based viewing opportunities because the whales often come within metres of the shoreline.
 There are viewing terraces at the Old Harbour, and Gearings Point is a popular spot.
 During the whale watching season, a Whale Crier alerts watchers to the presence of whales by blowing on a kelp horn.
 To fully immerse yourself in the whale experience, visit Hermanus during the first week of October when the seaside town hosts an annual whale festival—a celebration of all things cetacean.

-Cape Agulhus: Up to 50 pairs of southern right cows and calves have been known to frolic in the ocean near the southernmost tip of Africa.
+Cape Agulhus is another popular whale watching area.
+Up to 50 pairs of southern right cows and calves have been known to frolic in the ocean near the southernmost tip of Africa.
 The Whale Trail, a five-day hike along the cliffs, dunes, and beaches, gives you a wonderful opportunity to view these mighty mammals and their offspring.

 Getting up close and personal